vigneshbhatLG/test-game-app/README.md

 Add Level1->level5 --> contentId (which ever levels you want to fire to webostv)

-#Configuration in PC tool Before you add the game
+# Configuration in PC tool Before you add the game

-#1.
-In file TestDevicePopup.jsx
+1. In file TestDevicePopup.jsx

 Pathh --> deep-link-pc-tool/app/src/components/TestDevicePopup/TestDevicePopup.js

-## Lines: 115–128
+Lines: 115–128

 ## It's in key value format: